MicrosoftDocs/windows-itpro-docs/education/windows/configure-windows-for-education.md

 -   Windows 10

 Privacy is important to us, we want to provide you with ways to customize the OS diagnostic data, consumer experiences, Cortana, search, as well as some of the preinstalled apps, for usage with [education editions of Windows 10](windows-editions-for-education-customers.md) in education environments.
-To learn more about Microsoft’s commitment to privacy, see [Windows 10 and privacy](https://go.microsoft.com/fwlink/?LinkId=809305).
+These features work on all Windows 10 editions, but education editions of Windows 10 have the settings preconfigured.
+See the following table for more information.
+To learn more about Microsoft's commitment to privacy, see [Windows 10 and privacy](https://go.microsoft.com/fwlink/?LinkId=809305).

 We want all students to have the chance to use the apps they need for success in the classroom and all school personnel to have apps they need for their job.
 Students and school personnel who use assistive technology apps not available in the Microsoft Store for Education, and use devices running Windows 10 S, will be able to configure the device at no additional charge to Windows 10 Pro Education.
 To learn more about the steps to configure this, see [Switch to Windows 10 Pro Education from Windows 10 Pro or Windows 10 S](switch-to-pro-education.md).